freenas/freenas-docs/userguide/tn_vcenter.rst

    +-------------------------------+----------------+---------------------------------------------------------------------------------------------------------------------------------------+

-After entering this information, click the "Install" button to add the
-%brand% system as an object in vCenter Server.
+After entering this information, click the :guilabel:`Install` button to add the %brand% system as an object in vCenter Server.
 From vCenter Server, click the object to create its datastores.

-In addition to the "Install" button, these buttons are available:
+In addition to the :guilabel:`Install` button, these buttons are
+available:

 **Uninstall:** click to remove the %brand% object from vCenter Server.

-**Upgrade:** as more features are added to the vCenter plugin, the "Available Plugin Version" number will be incremented.
+**Upgrade:** as more features are added to the vCenter plugin, the :guilabel:`Available Plugin Version` number will be incremented.
 Click this button to upgrade to the newer version and access its features.

 **Repair:** click this button if your iXsystems support engineer asks you to do so.
 This will reinstall the %brand% object in order to repair a corrupted object.

-.. note:: In a HA-configured scenario, the "Upgrade" button can only be used from the system that originally installed the plugin.
-This means that the "Upgrade" button will be grayed out on the other system in the HA pair.
+.. note:: In a HA-configured scenario, the :guilabel:`Upgrade` button can only be used from the system that originally installed the plugin.
+This means that the :guilabel:`Upgrade` button will be grayed out on the other system in the HA pair.

 To configure the vCenter plugin to use a secure connection, click :menuselection:`vCenter --> vCenter Auxiliary Settings` in the left tree.
-In the screen shown in :numref:`Figure %s <vcenter2>`, check the
-"Enable vCenter Plugin over https" box.
+In the screen shown in :numref:`Figure %s <vcenter2>`, check the :guilabel:`Enable vCenter Plugin over https` box.

 .. _vcenter2: